panrg/questions/draft-irtf-panrg-questions.md

 # Acknowledgments

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, and Lee Howard, for discussions leading to questions in this document.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, and Mohamed Boucadair for discussions leading to questions in this document, and for feedback on the document itself.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed